sirisian/ecmascript-types/doexpressions.md

 ## do * Generators

-`do * { … }` is the generator form.
+`do * { â€¦ }` is the generator form.
 Its value is a generator object, and the body is a generator body, so `yield` inside it belongs to the do-generator rather than to the enclosing function.

 It exists to delete an IIFE that is otherwise unavoidable: